Baby Care After CircumcisionMarwan Nasr2020-12-01T08:19:00-05:00

 We understand that parents will have concerns and questions in the days after a baby boy’s circumcision.
-The staff in our Vancouver office is here to help.
+The staff in our Vancouver clinics is here to help.

 Please see the detail below for information on how to care for your baby post-circumcision, and do not hesitate to contact us with any concerns that you feel require our doctor’s attention.